ilovenitr0gen/CSharpFibonacci/README.md

-Pretty fast Fibonacci number calculator in C#
+Pretty fast Fibonacci number calculator in C#.
 Can calculate the 4 millionth term on my Ryzen 7 7800x3d in around 0.9s